mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 <!-- Footnotes -->

-[^1]: If there are special circumstances requiring that we communicate via email, it is your responsibility to inform me about it as soon as possible.
+[^email-policy-footnote]: If there are special circumstances requiring that we communicate via email, it is your responsibility to inform me about it as soon as possible.
-[^2]: Acceptable evidence includes in-class notes (provide date of class), a reading passage (provide full citation), or another valid source (textbooks, official publications, etc).
+[^regrading-appeals-footnote]: Acceptable evidence includes in-class notes (provide date of class), a reading passage (provide full citation), or another valid source (textbooks, official publications, etc).
+[^devices-definition-footnote]: The term "devices" is meant to be broad and includes classroom computers, laptops, cell phones, tablets and e-readers, smart watches, etc. Exceptions can be made in cases of family or personal emergencies, please speak to me before class.
-[^3]: Office for Academic Integrity. _2017-2018 Honor Code and Honor System._ Web.
+[^mason-academic-integrity-reference]: Office for Academic Integrity. *2017-2018 Honor Code and Honor System.* Web.
 27 Aug.
 2017.
-[^4]: The term "devices" is meant to be broad and includes classroom computers, laptops, cell phones, tablets and e-readers, smart watches, etc. Exceptions can be made in cases of family or personal emergencies, please speak to me before class.

 <!-- Implicit links -->